We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 • B) Edoardo Mangiarotti

-23. What is the name for the thin, metal wire that connects the fencer’s weapon to the electronic scoring system?
+23. What is the wire that runs under the jacket and connects the weapon to the scoring reel called?

 24. What does the French term “en garde” mean in fencing?